Catholic school: Character

-Like other Christian-affiliated institutions, Catholic schools are generally nondenominational, in that they accept anyone regardless of religion or denominational affiliation, sex, race or ethnicity, or nationality, provided the admission or enrollment requirements and legal documents are submitted, and rules and regulations are obeyed for a fruitful school life.
+Like other Christian-affiliated institutions, Catholic schools generally adopt nondenominational admission policies, in that they accept anyone regardless of religion or denominational affiliation, sex, race or ethnicity, or nationality, provided the admission or enrollment requirements and legal documents are submitted, and rules and regulations are obeyed for a fruitful school life.
+The Second Vatican Council's Declaration considers "very dear" to the Church "those Catholic schools, found especially in the areas of the new churches, which are attended also by students who are not Catholics.
 However, non-Catholics, whether Christian or not, may need to participate in or be exempted from required activities, particularly those of a religious nature.
 These are in keeping with the spirit of social inclusiveness.